Integration tests are the best

 Another argument against smaller unit tests is that intermediate unit states are sometimes not even well defined.
 I've seen accounting software requirements where accounting firms don't agree on the best methodologies to do intermediate calculations.
 As long as final results are approximately correct they will pass audits.
 Asserting on intermediate results here is a clear case of overfitting.

-You might notice that all the arguments above might also apply to end-to-end tests.
+You might notice that the arguments above might also apply to end-to-end tests.
 Why not emphasize these?
-Sometimes you'll want them, but while the goal here was to point out the downsides of too fine a granularity there are also practical downsides to too many too large units especially related to test run times.
+Sometimes you'll want them, but while the goal here was to point out the downsides of too fine a granularity there are also practical downsides to too large units especially related to test run times.
 As always, the goal is to achieve the best fit to needs and integration tests tend to lie in that happy middle.

 Weighting concerns of tightly nested components vs architecturing for larger teams